Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Methodology

-As the goal-point moves in the direction opposite to the wind, the $\theta$ changes along with both $\alpha(t)$ and $\beta(t)$.
-We can divide the goal state trajectory into sections based on the points along the trajectory where $\alpha(t)$ or $\beta(t)$ transitions into new quadrants.
+However, as the goal point moves in the direction opposite to the wind, the $\theta$ changes along with both $\alpha(t)$ and $\beta(t)$, meaning we cannot directly look up the optimal extremal path type.
+We address this by first dividing the goal state trajectory into sections based on the points along the trajectory where $\alpha(t)$ or $\beta(t)$ transitions into new quadrants.
 Each section defines a period where the quadrants of $\alpha(t)$ and $\beta(t)$ are constant.
 If we can find which section of the path contains the solution, we can constrain the solution space based on the quadrants of $\alpha(t)$ and $\beta(t)$.

-\begin{lemma} If the solution lies between the transition points $r_n$ and $r_{n-1}$, then the set of candidate optimal trajectories $\mathcal{T}$ is the block in the Dubins decision table associated with any $\alpha$ or $\beta$ angle derived from a point between $r_n$ and $r_{n-1}$. \end{lemma}
+\textit{Proposition 1:} If the solution lies between the transition points $r_n$ and $r_{n-1}$, then the set of candidate optimal trajectories $\mathcal{T}$ is the cell in the Dubins decision table associated with any $\alpha$ or $\beta$ angle derived from a point between $r_n$ and $r_{n-1}$.

-\begin{proof} Let the quadrant of $\alpha$ be $l$, the quadrant of $\beta$ be $m$, and the quadrant pair $a_{lm}$ denotes the block of row $l$ and column $m$ in the Dubins decision table.
+\textit{Proof:} Let the quadrant of $\alpha$ be $l$, the quadrant of $\beta$ be $m$, and the quadrant pair $a_{lm}$ denote the cell of row $l$ and column $m$ in the Dubins decision table.
 Any transition point $r_n$ denotes a change of $l$ or $m$.
 Therefore between $r_n$ and $r_{n-1}$, $l$ and $m$ stay constant.
 Therefore $a_{lm}$ is the same for all $\alpha$ and $\beta$ between the transition points.
-Any of such values can be used to find $a_{lm}$ and the corresponding set of candidate optimal trajectories $\mathcal{T}$ from the block in the decision table. \end{proof}
+Any of such values can be used to find $a_{lm}$ and the corresponding set of candidate optimal trajectories $\mathcal{T}$ from the cell in the decision table. \qedsymbol

 We define the point where $\alpha(t)$ or $\beta(t)$ transitions to a new quadrant as $r_n$, where $n \in N$, $N$ is the total number of transition points, and $\Gamma$ is the ordered set of transition points.